-When the difficulty reaches the point where we can no longer stand the situation as it exists in the moment, a time arrives when we cast down whatever way of seeing the situation gave rise to the anomaly.
+When the difficulty reaches the point where we can no longer stand the situation as it exists in the moment, we cast down our paradigm.

-Whatever the new paradigm is resolves the anomalies and paradoxes that presented themselves to us before and allows us now to avoid those same anomalies in the future.
+Whatever the new paradigm is, it resolves the anomalies and paradoxes that presented themselves to us before and allows us now to avoid those same anomalies in the future.
+(1)

-What that means for us is that the rise of increasing anomaly, leading to paradigmatic breakthrough, is not necessarily a bad thing.
-If we try to hold onto our paradigms in the face of increasing anomaly, then it may become a bad thing.
+What that means for us is that the rise of increasing anomaly or dissonance, leading to paradigmatic breakthrough, is not necessarily a bad thing.
+If we try to hold on to our paradigms in the face of increasing anomaly, then it may become a bad thing.

-Anomaly is present when we say things no longer fit for us or that our existing way of seeing things no longer brings us the resolution of events we wanted or the comfort with the way things appear to us.
+Anomaly is present when we see that things no longer fit for us or that our existing way of seeing things no longer brings us the resolution of events we wanted or comfort with the way things are.

 If the anomaly doesn’t disappear over time, but increases, that’s a sure sign that an existing way of viewing matters is reaching the end of the road.